NEW TEXTURES & SENSORY EXPERIENCES

 FORMULATION OF THE MONTHSkin Refreshing Lemon Sorbet (pdf, 94 KB)

 Surprise your senses and refresh your skin with this emulsion-gel formula with a lemon sorbet-like smell and appearance.
 The gel texture transitions to a moisturizing fluid once applied on the skin and leaves a hydrated and fresh skin feel after application.
-The formulation is based on ABIL® Care XL 80, the cold-processable O/W emulsifier for a silky skin feel.
+The formulation is based on ABIL® Care XL 80 MB, the cold-processable O/W emulsifier for a silky skin feel.